 Office access and opening times

-In this page you will find information about disabled access to the British Embassy Tokyo and our office holidays for 2013.
+In this page you will find information about disabled access to the British Embassy Tokyo and our office holidays.

 The Foreign & Commonwealth Office and the British Embassy, Tokyo are keen to ensure that their buildings and services are accessible to disabled members of the public.
 Wherever possible, we have made our buildings and services accessible.
 Sometimes however, this is not possible due to security or other restrictions.
 In these situations we will endeavor to provide a service or access to a building in an alternative way to ensure equality of access for disabled people.
 To assist disabled visitors, we have set out below the details of disabled access at this Embassy.
 We hope this information is helpful.
 The Embassy Tokyo has about 180 staff and 24-hour security cover.
 All staff are happy to help disabled people when they need an assistance.
 But we would appreciate a minimum of 48 hours notice wherever possible.